 How to Respond to Eviction Complaint in Broward County, Florida

 If a Tenant fails to pay rent, the Landlord serves them a 3 Day notice.
 As a result, they can pay the past due rent or vacate the property.
 If they do not pay but stay in the property, the Landlord can file an Eviction Complaint.
 A Tenant has 5 days to respond to the Complaint.

 If the Tenant disagrees with the amount in the Complaint, they should deposit the amount they believe is owed into the Court Registry.
-After depositing the rent into the Court Registry, the Tenant should file a Motion to Determine Rent.
-Thereafter, mediation will take place.
-Mediation allows the parties to resolve any issues.
-If the case settles at mediation, the Eviction will be dismissed.
+After depositing the rent, the Tenant should file a Motion to Determine Rent.
+Thereafter, a mediation will take place.
+This allows the parties to resolve any issues.
+If the case settles, the Eviction will be dismissed.

-If you are a Tenant and have been served with an Eviction Complaint, contact the Law Office of Brian P. Kowal, PA today at (954) 990-7552.
+If you are a Tenant and have been served with an Eviction Complaint, contact the Law Office of Brian P. Kowal, PA at (954) 990-7552.
 Brian P. Kowal, Esq. is always available to answer any questions you may have regarding your rights as a Tenant.